Bonita's Hill Chardonnay 2017

 The Don Miguel Vineyard: Named after the late patriarch of the Torres family, this sustainable vineyard is located in the Green Valley — the coolest, foggiest region of the Russian River, only ten miles from the Pacific.
 Planted in the European-style high density of over 2,000 vines/acre, the yields are low and labor intensive; but the vines live longer and the grapes acquire better balance and greater concentration, as well as more elegance and finesse.

-The Vinification: The grapes were harvested August 31, whole-cluster pressed and barrel fermented using our own indigenous yeast in 55% new French oak, medium-plus toast, coopered by Damy and Rousseau from the forest of Allier.
-The wine went through 100% malolactic fermentation, aged on its lees and was bottled, unfiltered, in August 2016.
+The Vinification: The grapes were harvested September 5, whole-cluster pressed and barrel fermented using our own indigenous yeast in French oak from the forest of Allier, coopered by Damy with medium-plus toast, 33% of which were new.
+The wine went through 100% malolactic fermentation, aged on its lees and was bottled, unfiltered, in July 2018.

-Tasting Notes: Intensely aromatic, with characteristic See clone notes of lemon, some lichee nut, papaya, and a floral component of fruit blossoms.
-On the palate it is rich, silky, long and savory, with hints of custard contributed by the lees and the barrel.
-It will age well for 8-10 years and I would recommend serving it at 46-48° F with elegant seafood dishes, white meats — and a good shellfish Paella!
+Tasting Notes: Lovely golden color and bright lemony aromas, with notes of fresh apple and pear.
+Balanced and silky palate, with hints of spice reminiscent of clove and vanilla; rich, savory and creamy.
+Delightful right now but will age well for at least 15 to 20 years.
+I would recommend serving it at 46-48° F with elegant seafood dishes, white meats — and a good shellfish Paella!